BrownieO/Conlang-notes/Lexavelo/index.md

 ![Coat of arms of the project](./Lexavelo_logo1.jpg)

 ## Introduction
-The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community where the creator speaks in an English-based cant.
-His long-term goal is to open this community and develop the identity around a fully fledged auxlang.
+The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community where the creator spoke in an English-based cant.
+His long-term goal is to open this community and develop its identity around a fully fledged auxlang.

 ### People
 The project is being run by Classicuscool.
 He is an Asian student and gamer who also speaks English and Spanish adequately.

 ## Alphabet
-Lexávelo uses the full Spanish alphabet, plus the rare letters Á and É. The accented Á of Lexávelo is to make the name unique.
+Lexávelo used the full Spanish alphabet, plus the rare letters Á and É. The accented Á of Lexávelo is to make the name unique.

 ## Grammar
-The grammar of English is being used, with the following known differences:
+The grammar of English was used, with the following known differences:

 - Head-initial word order
 - No grammatical gender